jagaapple/next-image-element/README.md

 This option is to specify output image path.
 If you give string as this option, next-image-element will just use it.
-If you give function as this option, next-image-element will call it with `isServer` boolean value as the first argument, so you have to function which returns string in this case.
+If you give function as this option, next-image-element will call it with `isServer` boolean value as the first argument, so you have to give function which returns string in this case.

 ```js
 module.exports = withImageElement({